daysof47/pioneer-childrens-memorial/src/pages/about/index.md

       Memorial.
 It is humbling to bring our skills and hearts to bear on such touching and sacred historical events which are so meaningful to us all.”</p>
-    heading: "Artists and Sculptors Roger and Stefanie Hunt "
+    heading: 'Artists and Sculptors Roger and Stefanie Hunt '
     hugetext: Artists
     image: /img/about-the-memorial-making-of-1.jpg
   - description: >-